Tuesday, April 10, 2018

 "2150 A.D.
 Is it a time?
 Is it a place?
 Is it a dream?
 Is it reality?
 Come with Jon into this world that can be-- and find out!"

 Here's an example of the dichotomy that often exists between an illustrator's original work and the reproduced image of it on a paperback cover.
 My copy of The New Atlantis, a Warner Books science-fiction anthology edited by Robert Silverberg, and featuring stories by Gene Wolfe (Silhouette), Ursula K. Le Guin (The New Atlantis), and James Tiptree Jr. (A Momentary Taste of Being), looks very nearly like it did when I bought it new in 1978.
-However, the color contrast between my cover and Feck's actual acrylic painting is noticeable, and speaks loudly to the inadequacies of scanning and printing processes in the 1970's.
+However, the color contrast between my cover and Feck's actual acrylic painting is noticeable, and speaks loudly to the inadequacies of scanning and printing processes back in the 1970's.

 "The trouble in Sky Notch all started when that picture-painter Crispin came to town.
 Such a nice fellow, fitted in real well.
 Doc invited him to dinner; Slowly Kimber square-danced with him.
 And he even got Captain Kimber to let him come watch a clan baptism ritual up in the hills!
 Gander eye Gentry, who had his eye on Slowly, had his eye on Crispin too.
 Yet even he never linked Crispin with the creature he'd glimpsed in the hills--the thing that left a trail of burnt grass in its wake.
 And Crispin was an important part of the terror when the most down-to-earth of villages was menaced by something Unearthly... "

 Feck surrounded an attractive female with macabre, terrifying elements on Bantam's novelizations of Amicus Studio's Asylum (December, 1972) and The Vault of Horror (July, 1973), creating a kind of dread atmosphere in the process.
-Feck was always good at grabbing a viewer's attention while still extrapolating a book's content which is exactly what publishers wanted from their artists.
+Feck was always good at grabbing a viewer's attention while still extrapolating a book's content, which is exactly what publishers wanted from their artists.
 I just wish Feck would've produced more horror covers.

 Asylum: "Black magic, murder, and madness-most-bizarre stalk the tortured inmates of Dunsmoor, a mental institution in which life is a torment of horrors and death is the most desirable escape...
 ASYLUM, A New Experience in Heart-Stopping Terror!
 A macabre new film from Cinerama!"